Two Patriots Stars Land Notable Labels In ESPN’s NFL Free Agency Guide

 Two ESPN NFL writers expect a couple of them to be paid handsomely on the open market.

-ESPN.com published a 2019 NFL free agency guide Thursday, with national writers Dan Graziano and Kevin Seifert highlighting important players to know, team needs and more before contract negotiations kick off next Monday and the signing period officially begins next Wednesday.
+ESPN.com published a 2019 NFL free agency guide Thursday, with national writers Dan Graziano and Kevin Seifert highlighting important players to know, team needs and more before contract negotiations kick off Monday and the signing period officially begins Wednesday.

 Graziano identified several players “most likely to get overpaid” as part of the preview, and offensive tackle Trent Brown and defensive end Trey Flowers — two Patriots standouts — landed atop his list.